Home > A Guide to Croatia Visas in 2025

 Do US citizens need a visa for Croatia?

-To stay longer than 90 days, US citizens must apply for a long-stay Croatia visa.
 There are many types of long-stay Croatia visas depending on the purpose of your trip.
 You may see them referred to as national visas or Type D visas.

 Who doesn’t need a visa to visit Croatia?

-The Croatian visa application process includes a few steps but is generally straightforward.
-Once you've determined the type of visa you need, you’ll be able to gather the required documents and book an appointment to submit your application to the nearest Croatian embassy or consulate.
+The process involves gathering the required documents and booking an appointment to submit your application to the relevant Croatian embassy or consulate.

 Can I apply for a Croatia visa online?

-No. You must apply for a Croatian visa in person.
 While Croatia does not currently offer a fully online visa application process, you can start by filling out an application form online and then complete the process in person at a visa application center or diplomatic mission in your country of residence.

 In the coming years, you will be able to apply for a Croatian visa online through the official EU VAP platform.
 At this time, EU VAP hasn’t gone into effect yet, but it’s expected to be operational by 2030.
-Some countries may even offer it before that.

-That said, applying for a visa through EU VAP is only mostly online.
+That said, applying for a visa through EU VAP is mostly online.
 There is one mandatory in-person part of the process, and that’s biometric collection, which will happen at a visa application center.

 Is getting a Croatian visa difficult?